Before the Big Day:

-- If you have gifts for your groomsmen, bridesmaids, your parents etc. feel free to save them for after you’re dressed.
+- If you have gifts for each other, your wedding party, your parents etc. let me know!
 This makes for good photos!

 - The largest room with the most natural light should be kept neat and tidy as that’s where we’ll photograph you getting ready.
 If you’re getting ready in a hotel room, I’d recommend tucking everyone’s bags into the bathroom, taking out only what you need/want in the background of your photos.